ajnelson/regxml_extractor/README.md

 Ubuntu 12.04: libxml2-dev python-dev

+To build from tarballs, run from the extracted source directory:
+./configure && make && sudo make install
+(./configure --prefix=foo does not work, unfortunately; but if you do not have sudo rights, the hivexml program can be executed in-place from xml/hivexml.)

-To build from Git source (not tarballs), also include these packages:
+To build from Git source, also include these packages:

 Fedora 16: TODO

-Ubuntu 12.04: git libtool autopoint ocaml autoconf libxml2-dev python-dev python-dateutil
+Ubuntu 12.04: git libtool autopoint ocaml autoconf libxml2-dev python-dev python-dateutil gettext

-A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex/tree/nelson_ifip12) (note the branch `nelson_ifip12`).
-Package dependencies are as above.
+Compilation includes an extra command:
+./autogen.sh && ./configure && make && sudo make install

 ### Fiwalk and The Sleuth Kit

 To install Fiwalk, compile The Sleuth Kit provided [here](https://github.com/kfairbanks/sleuthkit/tree/FIwalk_dev) (note the branch `FIwalk_dev`).
+The Github tag '[sleuthkit-fiwalk-v1.zip](https://github.com/kfairbanks/sleuthkit/zipball/sleuthkit-fiwalk-v1)' provides a zip archive which we describe building below.

 This Fiwalk, embedded in The Sleuth Kit, has a dependency on Java (javac in particular), which can be satisfied with the Oracle Java Development Kit (JDK) RPM, or the openjdk package noted below.

 Fedora Core 16: TODO

-Ubuntu 12.04: openjdk-7-jdk
+Ubuntu 12.04: g++ libtool openjdk-7-jdk

-Fiwalk in particular requires a path augmentation or a prefix adjustment.

-In Ubuntu, the standard "./configure && make && make install" puts a TSK library in "/usr/local/lib", and Fiwalk does not find this.
-For now, either augment LD_LIBRARY_PATH in your shell's .rc file (e.g. .bashrc for bash): export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"

-Or configure to place TSK in /usr:
+To compile from the zip archive, run:
-./configure --prefix=/usr && make && sudo make install
+./bootstrap && ./configure && make && sudo make install

 Last, for regxml_extractor to work, your environment's PYTHONPATH variable (which can also be set in .bashrc) must include the Fiwalk python directory, which would be under:
     <sleuthkit source directory>/tools/fiwalk/python
 This is to include an updated dfxml.py.

+## xmllint

+We use the version supplied by package manager:

+Fedora Core 16: TODO
+Ubuntu 12.04: libxml2-utils

 ## References